-- inspire the next generation to connect to the natural world - extend the benefits of outdoor recreation to improve our health and quality of life - be exemplary in all aspects of stewardship: natural and cultural resource protection, public safety, operational excellence, transparency, and financial accountability - advance scientific exploration, learning, and conservation with the NPS serving as a catalyst, convener, and collaborator - strengthen communities and extend economic benefits for a win-win tourism model aligned with NPS mandates.
+- inspire the next generation to connect to the natural world - extend the benefits of outdoor recreation to improve our health and quality of life - be exemplary in all aspects of stewardship: natural and cultural resource protection, public safety, operational excellence, transparency, and financial accountability - advance scientific exploration, learning, and conservation with the NPS serving as a catalyst, convener, and collaborator - strengthen gateway communities and extend economic benefits for a win-win tourism model aligned with NPS mandates.
 On this point, the planning vision integrates tourism sector themes expressed by gateway communities, as highlighted below:

-GUSTAVUS: Retain an economically viable NPS lodge, recognizing its interconnected importance to the upbay dayboat and seasonal jet service as an economic anchor for local tourism and the community.
+GUSTAVUS: Enhance value-added economic opportunities for local businesses and residents, and retain an economically viable NPS lodge, recognizing its interconnected importance to the upbay dayboat and seasonal jet service as an economic anchor for local tourism and the community.
 Also, provide the world-class national park opportunities that target the intrepid, independent adventurers that local businesses seek to attract (especially related to nature immersion and marine experiences).

-HOONAH: Support a tribal ferry between Hoonah and Bartlett Cove to facilitate tribal access to homeland, improve access to Bartlett Cove for visitors from Icy Strait Point (a premier cruise ship destination in Hoonah), and enhance economic opportunities for Hoonah Indian Association.
-As Hoonah is the only Southeast Alaska cruise circuit port in proximity to Bartlett Cove, strengthen locally based value-added employment opportunities (tribal and private) related to Hoonah-Bartlett Cove ferry service, and associated cultural tourism and demonstrations, native arts and crafts, and general services.
+HOONAH: Support a tribal ferry between Hoonah and Bartlett Cove to facilitate tribal access to homeland and improve access to Bartlett Cove for independent visitors.
+Also, enhance value-added economic opportunities for the Hoonah Indian Association, local businesses, and residents including related to employment (NPS, tribal, and private), cultural tourism and demonstrations, native arts and crafts, and transportation services (ferry, marine services, harbor).